Herdubreid/support/index.md

 ---
 # Overview

-CelinQL is an Excel add-ins for extracting data and submitting form request to Oracle E1 using AIS.
+CelinXL is an Excel add-ins for extracting data and submitting form request to Oracle E1 using AIS.

 The data extraction tool has SQL-like syntax (referred to as `cql`) for querying E1/JDE tables, business views and forms.